aengelke/instrew/README.md

-# Instrew — LLVM-based Dynamic Binary Instrumentation
+# Instrew — LLVM-based Dynamic Binary Translation

 [![builds.sr.ht status](https://builds.sr.ht/~aengelke/instrew/commits/master.svg)](https://builds.sr.ht/~aengelke/instrew/commits/master?)

-Instrew is a performance-targeted transparent dynamic binary translator/instrumenter based on LLVM.
+Instrew is a performance-targeted transparent dynamic binary translator(/instrumenter) based on LLVM.
 Currently supported source/guest architectures are x86-64, AArch64, and RISC-V64 (rv64imafdc); supported host architectures are x86-64 and AArch64.
 The original code is lifted to LLVM-IR using [Rellume](https://github.com/aengelke/rellume), where it can be modified and from which new machine code is generated using LLVM's JIT compiler.

 ### Using Instrew